Seb-geospatial/BlenderMapDEM/README.md

 Parameters:
 - `dem_dir: str`
     - Directory of the input DEM image including its file extension.
 All standard image file types are acceptable as input and readable by Blender, **including .tif/.tiff files**.
-    - Depending on the directory this function is being called in, you can use the relative path prefix `./` like this: `./DEM_here.tif` in select the DEM file in the directory it is called in.
+    - Depending on the directory this function is being called in, you can use the relative path prefix `./` like this: `./DEM_here.tif` to select the DEM file in the directory it is called in.
         - Example: `'absolute/path/to/DEM.tif'` or `./relative_path_to_DEM.tif`
     - **Requires string.**
 - `output_dir: str`